KodiComponents/module-userguide/src/guide/laravel/validation.md

     class PostController extends Controller
     {
         /**
-         * Show the form the create a new blog post.
+         * Show the form to create a new blog post.
          *
          * @return Response
          */